e-manuel7/bitcoin-educational-content/tutorials/contribution/local-deployment-of-pbn-platform/en.md

 pnpm install
 ```

-> [!TIP]
-> Remember to update from time to time both dependencies and pnpm itself
+__TIP:__Remember to update from time to time both dependencies and pnpm itself

 **5. Run the Containers**